 Everyone knows the story of what is now called Mrs Macquarie's Chair, a special seat carved out of a rock ledge at Ansons Point in the Yurong precinct, where the governor's wife could sit and take the sun, while watching life on the harbour.

 The Botanic Gardens, blessed as they were over the years with an increasing array of spectacular and exotic plants and trees, drew various famous visitors, many of whom, like Anthony Trollope, often made comment in passing on the Domain which surrounded the Gardens.
 The Queen of Australia first set foot on Sydney soil when she stepped off a launch at Farm Cove in the Domain in 1954.

 The Domain has long been a site for transgressive activities.
 In the days before affluence permitted many single people to get a room of their own, away from family or the prying eyes of landladies in boarding houses, the Domain could provide a pleasant setting for trysts of a sexual nature.
-In 1832, it is recorded that one Daniel Delaney, from Donoghadee, was charged with having sex with 'a Shelah [prostitute]' in the Domain, at the 'unseasonable hour of 11 pm'.
+In 1832, it is recorded that one Daniel Delaney, from Donoghadee, was charged with 'making love to a Shelah' [an Irish woman] in the Domain, at the 'unseasonable hour of 11 pm'.

 Not everyone objected to this.
 Sir John Robertson (five times Premier of New South Wales) remarked later in that century to a deputation protesting about immorality (sexual activity) in the Domain at night, 'clean grass is better than dirty sheets'.